Ralf Rangnick: Manchester United need to be more nasty | Paul Merson: Things need to change quickly

 - Premier League fixtures | Premier League results | Premier League table

-Former Man Utd midfielder Paul Scholes suggested the players did not want to put a shift in for the club - something Rangnick rejected, saying it is more about the group's mentality.
+Rangnick rejected Scholes' comments, saying it is more about the group's mentality.

 "I think what Paul Scholes said was only one third of what he said - I think he said three different options," said Rangnick.